cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    we need to do a better job at having more frequent reviews of project task, so we aren't waiting until the end to get approval.

+   This sprint was definetly better than our last one.
+Everyone kept on track and finished 2-3 tasks per person.
+We made a lot of headway and got most of what we set out to accomplish done.
+The backend is "nearly" feature complete and just needs some in depth testing and final touches put on it.
+The front end has a littlemore work so we will probably be putting a lot of effort towards this next sprint.
+Overall there was a lot less procrastinating and I am happy with our team dynamic and progress.

  </p>

 ## 3/11/2022 9:00am - Clarification on Data(30 min timeframe)